All Episodes

 That's why we have a war on terror, by the way.

-Washington Post today, terrorism policy split Democrats.
+Washington Post today, terrorism policies split Democrats.

 Anger mounts within party over inaction on Bush.

-Boy are the Republicans missing an opportunity here.
+Boy, are the Republicans missing an opportunity here.

 Hmm, let me think about that.